 The demand for wireless connected devices is driving the need for a new generation of high-performance, cost-sensitive silicon products.
-NI AWR software provides communications integrated-circuit (IC) designers with a platform to develop complete small-scale RFICs or RF front ends for large-scale RFICs from system- to transistor-level design.
+AWR software provides communications integrated-circuit (IC) designers with a platform to develop complete small-scale RFICs or RF front ends for large-scale RFICs from system- to transistor-level design.
 The software offers native or third-party schematic/layout entry and fully-integrated electromagnetic (EM) extraction for interconnects and on-chip passive components and enables co-simulation with frequency-domain harmonic balance (HB) and transient time-domain circuit analysis.

 Design automation accelerates IP development with smart workflows for RFIC realization.